jinx-vi-0/BlogLog/README.md

 - **Responsive design** for a seamless experience on any device.
 - **User-friendly interface** for easy navigation and interaction.

+## Getting Started
+ - Follow these steps to get BlogLog running on your local machine.

+**Prerequisites**
+ - Node.js
+ - MongoDB

 ## Installation

 1. **Clone the repository:**